-In the experiment, the size of the local data set is chosen to be 10.
-Here, we first fill the local set up incrementally and, subsequently, update the local model online by insertion and removal.
+local data points N also implies a trade-off between learning performance and computational complexity.
+During the online learning and prediction, we first incrementally fill the local set up and, subsequently, update the local model online by insertion and removal.
 We employ the Gaussian kernel for the localization step, as well as for model learning.
-The kernel width \mathbf{W} is optimized by cross-validation, and the threshold η is set to be 0.001.
-As the farthest point in the input space is removed when a new point is inserted, one can observe that the local data set always covers a region in the vicinity of the recent query point.
-Since the local data set forms a convex solution space, the local model can be learned and results in a proper prediction of the targets y, shown in Figure 1 (b).
+The kernel width $\mathbf{W}$ is optimized by cross-validation, and the threshold $\eta$ is set to be 0.001.